 Why is podcasting so popular?

 The reason behind the success of podcasting lies in the convenience factor.
 Unlike reading or watching videos, you can listen to podcasts while doing other things.
-Indeed, research shows that after home, the most popular places to listen to a podcast is in a vehicle, while exercising, or while falling asleep in bed.
+After home, the most popular places to listen to a podcast is in a vehicle, while exercising, or while falling asleep in bed.

 Furthermore, some people are listeners rather than readers, in that listening is their preferred way of absorbing information.
 I myself am an avid reader – however, even I see the benefits of listening.
 Podcasts allow me to learn and laugh while I go about the business of parenting and life, e.g. cooking, ironing.